Somnia1337/EmberNecrono/README.md

 # Get Started

-Click the green button "<> Code" above and select "Download ZIP" to download all my notes and attachments, then unzip the `.zip` file and open the whole file as an Obsidian vault.
+Click the green button "<> Code" above and select "Download ZIP" to download all my notes and attachments, then unzip the `.zip` file and open the whole folder as an Obsidian vault.

 I recommend using [Obsidian](https://obsidian.md/) - the Markdown editor I've been using - to read & edit my notes, it offers an elegant and fluent experience.